Most Famous Tennis Logos

 Logo Wilson

 The American company became famous for producing balls and rackets that became symbols of victory at prestigious tournaments.
 On courts across all continents, their products accompany players in crucial moments.
 The red logo, executed in a rounded calligraphic font, appears playful and approachable.
 The bright hue emphasizes the brand’s activity in sports.
-Wilson balls are used at the Australian and US Open, making the identity a hallmark of high-level professional matches.
+Wilson balls are used at the Australian Open and the US Open, making the brand a hallmark of high-level professional matches.

 Solinco